 - If you’re relocating, research the area and review accommodation availability and transport links – we want you to make the right choice for you

-We’ll usually interview you online via Webex with the line managers for your apprenticeship.
-Please do let us know if you may need any reasonable adjustments to this process – we want you to be comfortable and confident.
-If you progress to the next stage, we’ll invite you to the site to meet the team, have a walk around and maybe do a practical activity.
-This is your chance to ask questions and get a feel for the role and location.
+We’ll usually interview you online with the line managers from the location you applied for.
+Please do let us know if you may need any adjustments to this process – we want you to be comfortable and confident.
+If you progress to the next stage, we’ll invite you to the site to meet the team (and cover your travel expenses if needed), be given an overview of the site (this may be outside, depending on the role so we will let you know if you need to bring some comfortable shoes and coat if it’s a bit chilly) and maybe do a practical activity (depending on the role).
+We will let you know more details beforehand.
+This is your chance to ask us questions and get a feel for the role and location.
 Remember, this is your future career – you’re interviewing us too.
-Here are some hints and tips to help you prepare for our interview:
+Here are some hints and tips to help you prepare for our selection process:

 Before your online interview